 Linking verb followed by adjective

 A linking verb is often followed by an adjective but not a direct object.
-The adjective is also called a predicate adjective, a complement that is connected to the subject by a linking verb.
+The adjective is also called a predicate adjective.
+A predicate adjective is an adjective that follows a linking verb.

 - I feel fine.

-(Feel is not an action verb because it is followed by the adjective fine.)
+(Here, feel is not an action verb.
+It is a linking verb followed by the adjective fine.)

 - The meal was really delicious.